guynich/deepseek_opi5plus/README.md

 ## Chat

-In this example several prompts with context are passed to the model.
+In this example several stored prompts with context are passed to the model.
 ```bash
 cd
 cd deepseek_opi5plus/chat
 python3 main.py
 ```
-Results of the model reasoing are shown in the
+The model generates reasoning and answers with context.
+The complete script results are shown in the
 [chat folder README](/chat/README.md#result).

 # References